 - It grows over time, so the amount of equity you can access becomes larger year over year.

 - When the market isn’t performing, you can draw from your equity instead of liquidating investments.
 When the market is doing well, pay your line of credit back if you want to keep the balance low.

 A reverse mortgage line of credit is utilized by planners who like to have a backup strategy.
 It’s not a matter of needing the money now, but it can be used to avoid being up against a wall when the need arises.

-Much of negative press about reverse mortgages comes from those who misunderstand the product or don’t know the facts about reverse mortgages, who say it’s a terrible idea.
-The fact of the matter is that reverse mortgages are not for everyone, but they help many seniors live better while remaining self-sufficient.
+Much of negative press about reverse mortgages comes from those who misunderstand or don’t have enough knowledge about the product.
+The truth is that reverse mortgages are not for everyone, but they help many seniors live better while remaining self-sufficient.

 Reverse mortgages are not a good idea for someone who plans on relocating within a few years or needs to go into assisted living.
-It’s also probably a bad idea for a person who isn’t responsible with their savings.
+It might also be a bad idea for a person who isn’t responsible with their savings.

 The best way to keep your options open and truly evaluate this strategy is to start with one or several free written proposals from a credible lender.
 A written proposal will answer all your questions about interest rates, closing costs, monthly drawdown amounts, and even provide an amortization schedule so you can see how your line of credit and the accumulated balance grows over time.